-The low top Adidas ZX 8000 is released exclusively in men’s sizing.
+The low-top Adidas ZX 8000 is released exclusively in men’s sizing.
 The 3-prong plastic eyelets ensure the tightness of the flat laces for a snug fit.
 Located on the upper medial are two lace holes for a tighter or looser fit depending on the wearer’s needs.
-The padded inner toebox affords an extended comfort.
+The padded inner toebox affords extended comfort.

 Of the collection, the ZX8000 is one of the most coveted models mostly for aesthetical representation.
 Released in 1989 in the OG aqua blue, sand, purple and silver reflective colorway was well-received by every individual who wanted a comfortable, stylish and durable footwear.

 With this current release’s unique yet vibrant clear aqua/ light aqua/ shock yellow color combination on this model, one can easily wear this with denim, jogger pants, shorts, and even any running outfit.

 A supportive ride can be expected from this sneaker thanks to its TPU Torsion bar.
 This technology is commonly seen in performance shoes.
 This lets the feet move naturally by combating the improper flexing of the arch.
 Among the standouts are; (1) the brighter blue mesh that creates a reflective illusion when hit by light; and (2) the shocking yellow that flashes the brand’s stripes and the padded lining on the collar.

 The ZX collection debuted in 1984 when running was the craze.
 Adidas launched the ZX series to cater to various runners’ needs be it long-distance, roadrunners, all-terrain or even joggers.